juju/docs/src/en/howto-backup-restore.md

 # Backup and Restore of the Juju State-Server

-Juju provides `backup` and `restore` commands to recover the juju state-server (bootstrap node) in case of failure.
-The juju backup command creates an archive of the state-server: its configuration, keys, and environment data.
-If the state-server or its host machine later fails, you can create a new state-server from the backup file.
+Juju provides commands for recovering the juju state-server (bootstrap node) in case of failure.
+They allow you to get a backup of the state- server as an archive file.
+The backup file contains the state-server configuration, keys, and environment data.
+Then, if the state-server or its host machine later fails, you can create a new state-server from the backup file.

 ## backup